 He writes regularly for the Baptist Times and other online websites.
 He believes that all truth is God’s truth and that Christians need to be learners and thinkers who help critique and transform culture.
 He leads retreats and training days in the area of contemplation and mindfulness.
 He is pursuing a PhD project in mindfulness via London School of Theology.

-He has been a faith guest on Clare Balding’s Good Morning Sunday on BBC Radio 2, as well as being interviewed by UCB National Christian radio, Premier Radio, and Share Radio, he has also recorded some financial thoughts of the day for Share Radio.
+He has been a faith guest on Clare Balding’s Good Morning Sunday on BBC Radio 2, presented a spiritual reflection for BBC Radio 4’s Daily Service as well as being interviewed by UCB National Christian radio, Premier Radio, and Share Radio, he has also recorded some financial thoughts of the day for Share Radio.

 As well as being the author of ‘A Book of Sparks – a study in Christian MindFullness’ he has written ‘Flat Earth Unroofed – a tale of mind lore’ – a children’s/teenage fantasy fiction novel woven around mindfulness.
 You can book him to speak via this website.
 The second edition of A Book of Sparks with extended introduction on mindfulness and study guide is now available.
 His new book ‘Putting On The Wakeful One: Attuning to the Spirit of Jesus through Watchfulness’ is also now available.